CreepySasquatch/HDRMods/pages/Guides/Cyberpunk/Cyberpunk.md

 - If you don't have a Home key please refer to this guide that goes over how to change it to a different key: <https://www.youtube.com/watch?v=xoCdpOIRKus>

 ### PART 2: RENODX SETTINGS
-*Click on the RenoDX tab along the top of the ReShade UI.*
+- *Click on the RenoDX tab along the top of the ReShade UI.*
-*I did not list every setting here, only the commonly changed ones.
+- *I did not list every setting here, only the commonly changed ones.
 Feel free to come up with your own RenoDX presets.*
-Recommended setttings are for PsychoV-11 and PsychoV-17 tone mappers.
+- Recommended setttings are for PsychoV-11 and PsychoV-17 tone mappers.
 These will be noted separately for each tone mapper when applicable.
+- **Disclaimer: These are my personal recommendations and do not reflect the opinions held by ShortFuse or any other mod author.
+All sliders you can adjust to your own personal preference.
+My goal was to just help people get something that looks decent as a starting point.**

 {% include callout.html type="tip" content="Recommend adjusting color grading sliders when using Lilium's HDR Analyis tool shader.